What is Debt Financing

 River SaaS Capital provides debt financing to U.S. companies only, with a geographic emphasis on companies located in the surrounding regions of Ohio, Western Pennsylvania, Michigan, Indiana, and Illinois.

 What is your due diligence process?

-Our detailed process starts out with a list of comprehensive due diligence questions that focus on the borrower’s technology and product offering, the management team and the business plan.
+Our detailed process starts out with a list of comprehensive due diligence questions that focus on the borrower’s technology and product offering, the management team, and the business plan.
 We review historical financial statements as well as projections for the coming 24 to 36 months.
-Additionally, we analyze the borrower’s current customer contracts to make certain they have 18-24 month subscription-based revenues which are spread over multiple customers.
+Additionally, we analyze the borrower’s current customer contracts to make certain they have 18–24-month subscription-based revenues spread over multiple customers.
 We then evaluate the sales process and meet with company executives to verify their experience and ability to grow and scale a business.

 Do you require venture backing to be considered for a loan?

 No. One of the differences between River SaaS Capital and other venture debt providers is that we do not require previous venture capital sponsorship.
 Learn more about our debt financing advantages here.

 Is there a minimum or maximum loan amount?